Planning your first visit to Paris? If so, start with these top 10 attractions and legendary sightseeing destinations.

 The enormous Louvre Museum receives over 10 million visitors a year, making it the world's most visited museum and a top Paris attraction.

-Much of this popularity stems from the Louvre's threefamous masterworks, Leonardo di Vinci's Mona Lisa and two famous Greek statues, Venus de Milo and the Winged Victory of Samothrace (also known as the Winged Nike - yes, the inspiration for the popular athletic shoe brand!)
+Much of this popularity stems from the Louvre's three famous masterpieces, Leonardo di Vinci's Mona Lisa and two ancient Greek statues, Venus de Milo and the Winged Victory of Samothrace (also known as the Winged Nike - yes, the inspiration for the popular athletic shoe brand).

 Popular Ways to Visit the Louvre

-Outside, 20th century glass pyramids by I M Pei and a reflecting pool contrast with the ornate Renaissance architecture of the former royal palace.
+Outside, shimmering 20th century glass pyramids by I. M. Pei and a reflecting pool contrast with the ornate Renaissance architecture of the former royal palace.

 Book a Louvre Museum guided tour with skip-the-line entrance: